- What is the Skilled Worker visa?

 - How can Manchester Immigration Lawyers help?

-The process for applying can be complicated and costly, to ensure you get it right first-time seek professional guidance or hire one of our expert immigration lawyers.
+When you apply for a UK work visa including the Skilled Worker visa, the process can be complicated and costly.
+To ensure you get it right first-time, we advise seeking professional guidance or feel free to reach out to one of our expert immigration lawyers.

-It’s worth noting that those who are eligible for the EU settlement scheme do not need to apply for apply for a Skilled Worker Visa.
+Note that those who are eligible for the EU settlement scheme do not need to apply for apply for a Skilled Worker visa.

 Nationals who may be eligible for the EU settlement scheme include citizens from the EU, Switzerland, Norway, Iceland or Liechtenstein who were already living inside the UK before the 1 January 2021.

-Irish Citizens can work in the United Kingdom without this permit and do not need to apply for the EU settlement scheme.
+Irish citizens can work in the United Kingdom without a Skilled Worker visa and do not need to apply for the EU settlement scheme.

 - Appropriate salary rate – 20 points